Skip to Main Content

 Get care for minor injuries

-Sometimes injuries happen, whether due to overuse, an awkward landing or simply an accident.
-Watch for limping, swelling or continuous pain that doesn’t improve with ice and rest.
+Sometimes injuries happen, whether due to overuse, an awkward landing, or simply an accident.
+Watch for limping, swelling, or continuous pain that doesn’t improve with ice and rest.
 These are often signs that an injury needs treatment.
-Indigo Urgent Care has over 30 locations across Washington with onsite X-ray.
+Indigo Urgent Care has locations across Washington and Idaho with an on-site X-ray.

 Our friendly team is ready to evaluate and treat minor injuries and get your athlete back in the game as soon as possible.